zeitgeistpm/migration-guide/README.md

 After the unlocking, a case distinctions happens.
 Should the live parachain have a different `parachain_id` or `MqcHeads` than the shell parachain, *case A* must be executed.
 In that case, adjusting those values in the live parachain halts the chain.
 It can be recovered directly and no recovery parachain is necessary.
 Should those values be equal between both parachains (live and shell), *case B* is the choice: Halting the live parachain by swapping the slot leases.
 In that case a recovery `parachain_id` and a associated recovery parathread have to be registered.

 #### Case A: Different `parachain_id` or `MqcHeads`
 When the `parachain_id` or `MqcHeads` differ between the live and shell parachain, adjustment of those values on the live parachain to equal those on the shell parachain is required, because the shell parachain will be overwritten by the live parachain.
-Since overwritting those values on the live parachain leads to a mismatch between the values stored on the associated relaychain, the parachain will become unable to produce blocks.
+Since overwriting those values on the live parachain leads to a mismatch between the values stored on the associated relaychain, the parachain will become unable to produce blocks.
 However, it still is a parachain and has valid slot leases, thus it potentially can be recovered directly, given the prerequisite is met that the parachain was unlocked before halting it and thus allowing the manager account to overwrite the wasm code and head to a previous block at which the chain was still operational.

 #### Case B: Equal `parachain_id` and `MqcHeads`
 When the `parachain_id` or `MqcHeads` are equal between the shell and the live parachain, there is no obvious way to halt the live parachain before the migration while ensuring at the same time that after the migration the migrated chain will be able to operate properly.
-The logical consequence of this is to withdraw the priviledge to produce blocks from the live parachain chain.
+The logical consequence of this is to withdraw the privilege to produce blocks from the live parachain chain.
 This is achieved by instructing the live parachain to signal the command to swap slot leases with another parathread, the recovery parathread, via XCM to the associated relaychain.
 It is important that the recovery parathread was provided with a functional genesis wasm and head to be able to recover the parachain in case of failure of the migration.
 Once the relaychain executes the instructions contained within the XCM, the slot leases are transferred from the live parachain to the recovery parathread.
 This effectively downgrades the live parachain to a parathread and upgrades the recovery parathread to a parachain, which from that point on will be capable to produce blocks if an operational genesis head and wasm were supplied during registration.
 On the other hand, the live parathread won't produce blocks anymore, unless block production time is explicitly bought.
 However, at the time of writing, the feature to buy execution time as a parathread is not available.
 <br></br>

 It is important that in either case, the halting instructions are only executed once it can be ensured that collators have had enough time to obtain the chain data of the relaychain that handles the shell parachain.
 Now that the live parachain is halted, the migration to another relaychain can happen.